-i hold a bachelor’s degree in social work from the university of calgary. i have been registered with the bc college of social workers since 2019, which requires me to complete 40 hours per year of ongoing professional development, training, and education. i am also a registered clinical counselling hypnotherapist with the canadian association o counselling hypnotherapists and educators, for which i additionally complete 12 hours of clinical supervision per year.
+i hold a bachelor’s degree in social work from the university of calgary. i have am registered with the BC College of Social Workers, which requires me to complete 40 hours per year of ongoing professional development, training, and education.

 i have nearly fifteen years of experience working front-line positions in various non profit settings, including as an outreach worker, residential support worker, and programs director. this experience has shaped my work as a therapist; allowing me to take a trauma-informed, feminist approach that is guided by principles of disability justice.